chuanqisun/blog/src/posts/20250430-last-programmers-first-artists.md

 > When it’s your job, you want to do less of it.
 When it’s art, you want to do more of it.

 That was before AI, but now the truth is even sharper.
 Your boss or client wants to replace you with AI, because they see your work as a job, not as art.
 Capitalism rewards efficiency, not beauty.
 Any job, including mine, will eventually be replaced.
-The only way to find harmony with AI is to approach our work as art, not as labor.
+The only way to find harmony with AI is to approach our work like an artist.

 So here we are, at the edge of something new.
 We may be the last generation of programmers who write code by hand, who feel the romance of the craft.
 But we can also be the first generation of artists who use these new tools to create something only humans can imagine.
 The way forward is not to cling to the old games, but to approach our work as artists, with our strongest intention and love.
 With AI as our symbiotic partner, we are returning to programming as art, but in a form never seen before.